Category Archives: conspiracies

 Leave a comment

-Filed under accountability, australian media, centre-periphery relations, conspiracies, disparagement, foreign policy, governance, life stories, military strategy, Pacific Ocean issues, Pacific Ocean politics, politIcal discourse, power politics, security, self-reflexivity, truth as casualty of war, violence of language, world events & processes
+Filed under accountability, american imperialism, authoritarian regimes, Britain's politics, centre-periphery relations, conspiracies, discrimination, ethnicity, governance, historical interpretation, military strategy, nationalism, Pacific Ocean issues, politIcal discourse, power politics, riots and pogroms, security, self-reflexivity, the imaginary and the real, truth as casualty of war

-An Observer in a Georgian Black Sea Resort Town
+An Observer in a Black Sea Town … with highlighting emphasis being impositions by The Editor, Thuppahi

 Continue reading